MarvinTheParanoidRobot/SDR/lib/glg/examples_java/ObjectSelection/README.txt

 FEATURES DEMONSTARTED IN THE EXAMPLE

-1. Glg object selection events handling in the GLG Input Callback, using one the following methods:
+1. GLG object selection events handling in the GLG Input Callback, using one the following methods:

 - Process Command Actions attached to an object in the drawing at